MatthewForrester/TVTower/docs/manual_en.md

 ----------------
 We've now obviously come to one of the strategically most important features.
 Should I initially use money for station construction or for better programmes?
 The menu for station construction can be found by left-clicking on the map on the far right [of your office].

-If you then click on "buy station" ********, a transmission mast symbol appears on the mouse pointer, which you can move over the map.
+If you then click on "New Station", a transmission mast symbol appears on the mouse pointer, which you can move over the map.
 In doing so it will display to you how many viewers you can reach at the appropriate location.
 That will also always indicate how many new viewers you have in the catchment area.
 That will be important if there are several transmission masts in metropolitans areas, which might perhaps overlap.
 Each possible viewer obviously only counts once.
 Not to be forgotten is the information in the lowest line: the expected purchase price.

-When you have found a suitable place for the mast, fix it by left-clicking and confirm with the "buy station" ******** button.
+When you have found a suitable place for the mast, fix it by left-clicking and confirm with the "Buy Station" button.
 If you like the look of somewhere else after placing, then you can remove the transmission mast again by right-clicking.
-If you have already clicked on the "buy" ***** button it's obviously too late for that.
+If you have already clicked on the "Buy" button it's obviously too late for that.
 You can now sell the transmission mast again.
 To do this, select it in the list on the right.
-And then onto the "sell station" ***** button.
+And then onto the "Sell Station" button.
 You get less money back from the tightwads than it cost you.

-The menu items "cable networks" and "satellite links" **** at the bottom supply the possibility of access to available cable networks and satellites.
+The menu items "Cable Network Uplinks" and "Satellite Uplinks" at the bottom supply the possibility of access to available cable networks and satellites.
 While the available satellites will be listed, the available cable networks will be shown by moving over the map.
 If you meet the specified conditions, you can rent the connections.
 Be aware that for each one there is a one-year contractual term.
 The coverage of cable and satellite is based on the real data.
 Therefore only partial coverage of the areas is to be expected.
 However, this rises in the course of the game.

 For all three types of transmission, the range is extended at the top of the next hour.